Articles

 Provide your customers with a privacy notice

-You need to provide consumers with an easily accessible and clear privacy notice.
-This written notice should explain what types of personal data you collect and use and who you share personal data with.
+You need to provide consumers with a clear and easily accessible privacy notice.
+This written notice should explain what types of personal data you collect and use, and who you share personal data with.

 Furthermore, the privacy notice should also describe how consumers can exercise their right to access their data and their other rights.